-What is BPH and BPH Symptoms?
+What is BPH and what are BPH symptoms?

-- Another BPH symptom that may be troubling or even embarrassing is leaking or dribbling.
+- Use kegel exercises - Another BPH symptom that may be troubling or even embarrassing is leaking or dribbling.
 One of the best ways to help manage these symptoms is by doing kegel exercises.
 Kegels are typically done by contracting and then releasing the muscles around the bladder neck.
 You can squeeze tightly for ten seconds and then relax.
 Do this ten times about three to five times a day.

 What is the best way to manage BPH symptoms?

 If you believe you are experiencing BPH symptoms, you need to schedule an appointment with Urology Care of Central Florida.
 We always have the most up to date screening methods and BPH treatment guidelines.
 Waiting too long to visit your doctor may cause a more invasive surgery to be necessary.
 The quicker you get treatment the easier you will be able to manage your BPH.